lambda7xx/lambda7xx/README.md

 👋 Hi, I’m Xiao, and I recently graduated from Shanghai Jiao Tong University (SJTU).
-I’m now seeking ***research or PhD opportunities*** in computer systems and machine learning systems, or related industry research positions.
+I’m now seeking ***research  opportunities*** in computer systems and machine learning systems, or related industry research positions.
 Please feel free to reach out if you have an opening.
 Thanks!
 ### Research Interests:
 - **Cloud Computing**
 - **Machine Learning Systems**